Workers Compensation Death Benefits Lawyer Hamilton

 It is important for you to explore all available legal options because workers’ compensation death benefits might not be sufficient to cover all of your expenses.
 This is a result of the cap that NJ workers’ compensation law places on the maximum amount of death benefits which can be recovered by dependents.

 Free Consultation with Trenton NJ Workers’ Comp Attorneys

-The workers’ compensation attorneys at Kamensky Cohen & Riechelson will do whatever it takes to get you the compensation and financial assistance you need.
-Call KCR now to discuss your legal options, or fill out the online contact form to schedule a face-to-face meeting at our offices in Trenton or Pennington.
+The workers’ compensation attorneys at Cohen & Riechelson will do whatever it takes to get you the compensation and financial assistance you need.
+Call CR now to discuss your legal options, or fill out the online contact form to schedule a face-to-face meeting at our offices in Hamilton or Pennington.